Top Trump officials visit prolific Alaska oil field amid push to expand drilling - Boston News, Weather, Sports | WHDH 7News

 Oil flow through the trans-Alaska pipeline peaked at about 2 million barrels in the late 1980s.
 In 2011 — a year in which an average of about 583,000 barrels of oil a day flowed through the pipeline, then-Gov. Sean Parnell, a Republican, set a goal of boosting that number to 1 million barrels a day within a decade.
 It’s never come close in the years since: last year, throughput averaged about 465,000 barrels a day.

-The Trump officials were joined Monday by a group that included U.S. Sen. Dan Sullivan and Gov. Mike Dunleavy, both Republicans, who also took part in meetings Sunday in Anchorage and Utqiagvik.
+Those joining the Trump officials Monday included U.S. Sen. Dan Sullivan and Gov. Mike Dunleavy, both Republicans, who also took part in meetings Sunday in Anchorage and Utqiagvik.

 Alaska political leaders have long complained about perceived federal overreach by the U.S. government, which oversees about 60% of lands in Alaska.
 Sullivan, Dunleavy and Alaska’s senior U.S. senator, Lisa Murkowski, often complained that Biden’s team was too restrictive in its approach to many resource development issues.

-Murkowski, an at-times vocal critic of Trump, joined for the Sunday meeting in Anchorage, where she said Alaska leaders “want to partner with you.
+Murkowski, an at-times vocal critic of Trump, joined for Sunday’s meeting in Anchorage, where she said Alaska leaders “want to partner with you.
 We want to be that equal at the table instead of an afterthought.”

 Environmentalists criticized Interior’s planned rollback of restrictions in portions of the petroleum reserve.
 While Sullivan called the repeal a top priority, saying Congress intended to have development in the petroleum reserve, environmentalists maintain that the law balances allowances for oil drilling with a need to provide protections for sensitive areas and decried Interior’s plans as wrong-headed.